microsoft/TypeScript-Handbook/pages/Basic Types.md

 console.log(x[1].substr(1)); // Error, 'number' type does not have 'substr' method
 ```

-Around Typescript 2.5, Tuple became fixed length.
+In Typescript 2.7, Tuple became fixed length.
 Accessing an element outside the set of known indices is not allowed anymore :

 ```ts
 x[2] = "world"; // Error